sftcd/happykey/README.md

 values of "thing" for now - will add code for selecting stuff later when I get other ciphersuites done.)

-So far, it appears that there is only one test vector matching mys supported modes and default ciphersuite.
+So far, it appears that there is only one test vector matching each of my supported modes and ciphersuites.
 So we're not gonna do much better than just picking the first:-)